ticketmaster/react-native-ticketmaster-ignite/README.md

 </IgniteProvider>
 ```

-All top level fields in the `prebuiltModules` object are optional.
+You only need to provide the prebuilt modules you want to display to `prebuiltModules`.
+Any module omitted will be set to `enabled: false` by default.
 Here is an example of only showing the Venue Directions Module:

 ```typescript
  prebuiltModules={{